theforeman/foreman_fog_proxmox/README.md

 ./node_modules/.bin/webpack-dev-server --config config/webpack.config.js
 ```

-* Or you can launch all togethet:
+* Or you can launch all together:

 ```shell
 bundle exec foreman start